lutzkoehler/agg_distr_deep_ens/README.md

 | ---- | ----------- |
 | `*.ipynb` | Notebooks to evaluate the results and generate plots for the thesis. |

-Note that the functions `fn_nn_cs` and `fn_nn_cs` mainly differ in the forecast distributions applied in the simulation and case study.
-The functions of the case study are tailored to the wind gust data, thus we recommend using the file of the simulation study to investigate the network variants, unless one is interested in a strictly positive predictive distribution or the station embedding applied in the case study.

 ## Data

 ### Simulation study